vikasbnsl/windsurf-raycast/README.md

 1. Use the "Open with Windsurf" command
 2. Enter the path to your file or folder
 3. Press Enter to open in Windsurf
-4. The item will be automatically added to your recent projects
+4. Opened folders will be automatically added to your recent projects

 ### Managing Projects
 1. Use the "Windsurf Projects" command